 The Alexander Schleicher K4 was designed in the mid 1950s by Rudolf Kaiser as a club training glider and several hundred were built.
 The Australian Gliding Museum’s K4, VH-IKK, serial number 55, was built in 1957 and purchased by the RAF Air Training Corp.
 U.K. After some years it was sold to a New Zealand Gliding Club and in 1990 with over 4800 hours, number of launches unknown, it was purchased by the Brisbane Valley Soaring Club and in 1994 was transferred to the Far North Queensland Soaring Centre who operated it from the Mareeba airfield.
 On 9 January 2000 it was donated to Vintage Gliders Australia by Kevin Sedgman at a presentation ceremony with Alan Patching receiving the glider during the Rally at Lake Keepit.
 It has been flown regularly at vintage glider rallies and on several occasions at Museum open days.
 However, it has subsequently been grounded on account of potential structural defects.
 VH-IKK is one of two K4s in Australia, the other being VH-XJP which is believed to be in storage in Queensland in a damaged condition.

-- When restored, this exhibit will be representative example of the AS-K4 glider-sailplane type.
+When restored, this exhibit will be representative example of the AS-K4 glider-sailplane type.

-- “Vintage Gliders Australia” name in white lettering on fuselage sides and registration VH-IKK in black lettering on rudder
+“Vintage Gliders Australia” name in white lettering on fuselage sides and registration VH-IKK in black lettering on rudder